Laura Millard: Work

 Millard was initially a landscape painter.
 In 1999, in the Burlington Art Centre's Imagining An[other] Canada – Reconsidering images of Nationalism in the Canadian Landscape, curated by Carol Podedworny, Millard was said to be rethinking landscape.
 Over time, she brought together in her art the contradictory ways in which landscape could be seen, altered and represented, varying her approach for different exhibitions to try and reinvent the genre.

 In 2004, she was said to have merged the arts of painting and photography to create a "highly evocative" body of work that concentrated on ice-frozen areas of the Bow River in Alberta.
 In 2016, in a group exhibition at Toronto's InterAccess Gallery, titled Once Is Nothing: A Drone Art Exhibition, she let a quadcopter fly at ankle height to record the leaves in Scarborough's Rouge Park for a video, Passing.
 In her solo exhibition trace at the McClure Gallery in Montreal in 2020, she used a drone to make drawings of the land below, marked them with different media, then printed selected images on fabric and used them in lightboxes which enveloped the viewer so that he or she could experience the place for themselves.

 In 2024, Millard was part of the Arctic Circle Alumni Residency in the Arctic Archipelago of Svalbard.
 Among Millard's creations as a result were a suite of motion lamps that combined her photographs of disappearing glaciers with lamps that rotated thanks to heat convection from their bulbs.

 Exhibitions

 Millard began showing her work as an artist in group exhibitions in 1987 in Calgary.
 Since then, she has participated in many group exhibitions both nationally and internationally.
 In 2017, her work was included in Every.
 Now.
 Then: reframing nationhood at the Art Gallery of Ontario in Toronto.
 In 2020, her work was shown in The Uncanny Outdoors at the MacLaren Art Centre, Barrie.
-She has had solo exhibitions at galleries across Canada and internationally including such exhibitions as Contrail, at the Where Where Exhibition Space, Beijing (2011); Crossing, at the Whyte Museum, Banff, AB (2019) and in 2020, trace, at the McClure Visual Arts Center, Montreal, QC.
+She has had solo exhibitions at galleries across Canada and internationally including such exhibitions as Contrail, at the Where Where Exhibition Space, Beijing (2011); Crossing, at the Whyte Museum, Banff, Alberta (2019) and in 2020, trace, at the McClure Visual Arts Center, Montreal, Quebec.